COVID-19 Protocols and Social Responsibility

 - Signage to promote social distancing and handwashing have been installed throughout the Museum.

-- Staff will be wearing face shields or masks when working in close proximity to visitors or other staff.
+- Staff are required to wear face shields or masks when working in close proximity to visitors or other staff.

 The Charleston Museum received a Bridge Grant from South Carolina Humanities.
 Funding for the Bridge Grants has been provided by the National Endowment for the Humanities (NEH) as part of the Coronavirus Aid, Relief and Economic Security (CARES) Acr economic stabilization plan.